 Flush toilets and shower facilities available.
 Laundromats with hot wash and dryers.

 Please do not smoke while walking.
-Rest stops with ashtrays are provided along the way.

 The park has two swimming areas, both with toilets nearby.
 The beaches are located on Big Otter Pond; one in the day-use area and the other near the comfort station.
 CAUTION: The swimming areas are not supervised.
 Water safety equipment is located on the beaches.